Based on 4 Reviews On Google

 Today’s trek takes you deeper into the Khumbu Valley as you cross high suspension bridges and pass through the Sagarmatha National Park.
 You'll follow the river and witness the majestic first views of Everest.
 The ascent to Namche Bazaar, the region’s trading hub, is challenging yet rewarding.
 Arriving at Namche, you'll have a comfortable stay with magnificent views of the surrounding peaks in the Everest Region.

 To adjust to the altitude, you’ll spend a rest day in Namche Bazaar.
 Take a short hike to the Everest View Hotel for breathtaking panoramas of Everest, Lhotse, and Ama Dablam, or explore Khumjung village.
 This acclimatization day will help you prepare for the higher altitudes ahead.
+This acclimatization day, built into our Everest Base Camp trek packages, will help you prepare for the higher altitudes ahead and acclimatize to the Everest region environment.

 Leaving Namche, the trail offers spectacular mountain views as you walk through forests of rhododendron, birch, and juniper.
 After a final uphill push, you'll arrive at Tengboche, home to the famous Tengboche Monastery, the largest in the region.
 The monastery’s stunning setting, with Ama Dablam in the background, creates a spiritual and peaceful atmosphere.